 Skip to contents

 This is an introduction to the use of cobalt with longitudinal treatments.
-These occur when there are multiple treatment periods spaced over time, with the potential for time-dependent confounding to occur.
-A common way to estimate treatment effects in these scenarios is to use marginal structural models (MSM), weighted by balancing weights.
+These occur when there are multiple treatment periods spaced over time, with the potential for time-dependent confounding and censoring to occur.
+A common way to estimate treatment effects in these scenarios is to use marginal structural models (MSMs), weighted by balancing weights.
 The goal of applying weights is to simulate a sequential randomization design, where the probability of being assigned to treatment at each time point is independent of each unit’s prior covariate and treatment history.
-For introduction to MSMs in general, see Thoemmes and Ong (2016), VanderWeele, Jackson, and Li (2016), Cole and Hernán (2008), or Robins, Hernán, and Brumback (2000).
-The key issue addressed by this guide and cobalt in general is assessing balance before each treatment period to ensure the removal of confounding.
+For introduction to MSMs in general, see Thoemmes and Ong (2016), VanderWeele et al. (2016), Cole and Hernán (2008), or Robins et al. (2000).
+The key issue addressed by this guide and cobalt in general is assessing balance before each treatment period to ensure the removal of confounding and bias due to censoring.

 In preprocessing for MSMs, three types of variables are relevant: baseline covariates, treatments, and intermediate outcomes/time-varying covariates.
 The goal of balance assessment is to assess whether after preprocessing, the resulting sample is one in which each treatment is independent of baseline covariates, treatment history, and time-varying covariates.
 The tools in cobalt have been developed to satisfy these goals.